 I firmly believe that a good work ethic is one of the most important things we can foster in our children.
-It builds character and a strong relationship between family members, which ultimately leads children into a strong relationship with God.
+It builds character and a strong relationship between family members.
 I know there is still a lot to be said on this subject, and many things I have yet to learn.
 Do you have any thoughts or suggestions on this subject?
 If so, I’d love to hear them!

 In the meantime, here are two great articles on this subject that I highly recommend every parent read:

 (Please note when reading these articles that my husband and I do not endorse everything the Pearls teach, nor do we agree with everything they practice.
 We feel that these articles bring out some excellent points regarding the importance of setting goals for our children, and working alongside them for the purpose of parent-child bonding and emotional stability.
 As Bill Johnson says, “we must learn to chew the meat and spit out the bones.”)

 1.) ***While the importance of praise cannot be underestimated, it is vital that we understand the difference between honest praise and false esteem.
 A parent who gushes over an undisciplined, unruly, lazy and spoiled child is not doing that child a favor.
 Deep in his heart, that child knows he is not doing anything praiseworthy and that he does not deserve our affirmations.
 This will not build his character, it will make him resentful – of both himself and his parents.
 Children want to be praised for REAL accomplishments, however small they might be.
 Self-worth in the Kingdom of God is not based on our achievements, but on believing what God says about us.
 When we praise our kids for REAL accomplishments, they are able to believe the things that we say about them, and we instill in them a sense of self-worth.
 Children don’t want to be coddled or lied to…. and they know the difference.
 So we must give our children the chance to earn our affirmations (not our love!) and give them praise where praise is truly due.